Academic Program Development

 Step 4: Create the Proposal

 All proposals must be written in the approved CCGA proposal format.
 Flowcharts of campus and systemwide review and approval processes can be found here.
-Please review and carefully follow the Academic Senate's instructions for submitting a new degree proposal.
-Please note that proposal development requires consultation with your School Dean's Office, the Office of Academic Planning, the Office of Planning & Budget, the Academic Senate, and the Graduate Division.
-For contact information for these offices, please see the Program Development Contacts page.
+Please review and carefully follow the Academic Senate’s instructions for submitting a new degree proposal.
+Please note that proposal development requires consultation with your School Dean’s Office, the Office of Academic Planning, the Office of Planning & Budget, the Academic Senate, and the Graduate Division.
+For contact information for these offices, please contact us.

 Step 5: Submit Your Proposal for Review

-Once the Budget Office has signed off on your budget, cost analysis (if applicable), and enrollment plans, the Graduate Division has provided feedback on your proposal, and the full proposal has undergone Department and School review, please email the complete program proposal and appendices to Tracy Molidor, the Associate Vice Provost for Academic Planning, in a single PDF file using the required CCGA proposal format.
+Once the Budget Office has signed off on your budget, cost analysis (if applicable), and enrollment plans, the Graduate Division has provided feedback on your proposal, and the full proposal has undergone Department and School review, please email the complete program proposal and appendices to Paul Kang, the Associate Vice Provost for Academic Planning, in a single PDF file using the required CCGA proposal format.

 RESOURCES FOR PROPOSAL DEVELOPMENT